streannsdk/streann-inside-ads-sdk-android/README.md

 ## Usage

-To use the InsideAdView in your project, follow these steps:
+To use the Streann Inside Ad library in your project, follow these steps:

 - Implement the initializeSdk method in your application to initialize our SDK.
 - The apiKey, apiToken and baseUrl are mandatory parameters to initialize our SDK, and they will be